 The symbols of the Ponce Carnival are Vejigantes, originating in centuries-old Caribbean, African, and Spanish customs and believes.
 They are named after "vejiga" ("bladder" in Spanish) because the demons are beating evil spirits away with the help of an inflated cow bladder.
 Beware that vejigantes often go after people on the streets, especially young women and children.

 Most of the carnival events occur in the historic downtown of Ponce, at the Plaza Las Delicias and the Casa Alcalde.
 Various parades and processions take place every day.
 The first one is the Parade of the Carnival King on Friday afternoon.
 The carnival closes with a Burial of the Sardine on Fat Tuesday night.
 There are also street parties everywhere with dancing, singing, and live music concerts.
-Ponce Carnival is Puerto Rico's biggest fiesta so visitors can expect huge crowds, loud music, and lots of drinking.
+Carnaval de Ponce is Puerto Rico's biggest fiesta so visitors can expect huge crowds, loud music, and lots of drinking.